System Design Space

 Workload profile

-Supports CPU/GPU decisions by workload shape: latency sensitivity, batch mode, and parallelism level.
+Supports CPU/GPU decisions by workload shape: latency sensitivity, batch size, and parallelism level.

 Resource economics